dsmiller95/CentairInterview/README.md

     if (input == null)
         return null;

-    /*using coctail sort because the example given was small that a simple sort will be most efficient and avoid a need to instantiate any new data structures */
+    /*using cocktail sort because the example given was small that a simple sort will be most efficient and avoid a need to instantiate any new data structures */